filiphric/how-to-steal-ai-job/slides.md

 <!--
 - the truth is, if you want to steal A.I.’s job, it’s not going to happen by replacing A.I.
-- in fact, A.I. did not really replace me, the fact of the matter was that I didn’t know anything about AI and therefore did not have that much of a value for my company
+- in fact, A.I. did not really replace me
+- in fact what replaced me was that I didn’t know anything about AI and therefore did not have that much of a value for my company
-- but the happy ending was that I was able to take my job back
+- but the happy ending for me was that I was able to take my job back
 - after a couple of months break and couple of months of me learning about A.I., Replay took me back, but this time more skilled and more knowledgable in the world of AI

 - A.I. is here to stay and we’ll have to learn to live with it
-- your job as a tester is going to transform, and to stay on top, you will have to change with it
+- your job as a tester is going to transform, and to stay on top, you will have to transform with it
 - embrace that world and I’m sure you’ll find a way to enjoy it

 - hopefully I was able to show you that there IS a place for people like you and I in the world of AI
-- my advice is that you don’t abandon your test engineering mindset, but expand it with new knowledge
+- my advice is that you don’t abandon your test engineering mindset, but expand it

 -->